opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Subtracts the red, green and blue values of the Up node content from the Down one, pixel by pixel.
 By activating the Alpha option, also the alpha information is considered.

-If only one node is defined, the screening operation is applied to all the images underlaying connected node content according to the Xsheet layering order.
+If only one node is defined, the screening operation is applied to all the images underlaying connected node content according to the Xsheet/Timeline layering order.

 .. _transparency: